-- Don’t think of any aspect of the application as more important than the others – they look at you holistically; grades/SAT are obviously important but entire background is looked at: put as much about yourself in the application/essay as you can
+- Don’t think of any aspect of the application as more important than the others – they look at you holistically.
+Grades/test scores are obviously important but your entire background is looked at.
+Put as much about yourself in the application/essay as you can

 - For example – if you had a terrible GPA because of personal issues the first 2 years of high school but got it together senior year, mention that in your essay.
 Colleges like to know how you’ve overcome your issues

 - Being able to explain things so that they know your full story will help you “speak” up for yourself through your application

 I transferred high schools a lot.
 Will that hurt me in my applications?

 - There is a section on the Common App that asks for any special circumstances in your high school.
 This is a great opportunity to use it!

 How did you handle rejection during the college application process?

 - Apply to a good amount of schools